Is It Safe to Travel to Azerbaijan in 2026?

 ⚠ Reconsider Travel

 The U.S. State Department recommends reconsidering travel to Azerbaijan due to elevated risks.
-Key factors: terrorism, civil_unrest, natural_disaster.
+Key factors: terrorism, civil_unrest.

-Azerbaijan, officially the Republic of Azerbaijan, is a transcontinental and landlocked country at the boundary of Western Asia and Eastern Europe.
-It is a part of the South Caucasus region and is bounded by the Caspian Sea to the east, Russia's republic of Dagestan to the north, Georgia to the northwest, Armenia and Turkey to the west, and Iran to the south.
+Azerbaijan, officially the Republic of Azerbaijan, is a transcontinental landlocked country at the boundary of Western Asia and Eastern Europe.
+It is a part of the South Caucasus region and is bounded by the Caspian Sea to the east, Russia's republic of Dagestan to the north, Georgia to the northwest, Turkey, via the exclave of Nakhchivan, and Armenia to the west, and Iran to the south.

 Is It Safe to Travel to Azerbaijan in 2026?

 Azerbaijan is currently rated Level 3Reconsider Travel by the U.S. Department of State.
 Reconsider travel to Azerbaijan due to terrorism, armed conflict, and risk of landmines.
-The southern border region is particularly dangerous due to armed conflict, and the border with Armenia poses risks from landmines.
+Do not travel to the southern border region due to risk of armed conflict unless it is your best overland exit from Iran.
+The border with Armenia is dangerous due to landmines and unexploded ordnance.
+Landmine-contaminated regions include Aghdam, Aghdara, Fuzuli, Gubadli, Jabrayil, Kalbajar, Khankendi, Khojaly, Khojavend, Lachın, Shusha, and Zangilan.

 Key concerns cited in the advisory: